mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 Allows you to give melee weapons special effects, such as creating light or dust.

+### public virtual bool?
+CanHitNPC(Item item, Player player, NPC target)

+Allows you to determine whether a melee weapon can hit the given NPC when swung.
+Return true to allow hitting the target, return false to block the weapon from hitting the target, and return null to use the vanilla code for whether the target can be hit.
+Returns null by default.

 ### public virtual void ModifyHitNPC(Item item, Player player, NPC target, ref int damage, ref float knockBack, ref bool crit)

 Allows you to modify the damage, knockbac, etc., that a melee weapon does to an NPC.